 All students are issued an Identification Card (aka Regis ID).
-Cards are issued through the Registrar's office.
 The card is required for library services, for participation in the food service program, building access, access to restricted classrooms, and when requested by other proper authorities.
 These cards are not transferable.